-Audit-Related Fees.
+(2) Audit-Related Fees.
 Audit-related services consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported under "Audit Fees."
 These services include attest services that are not required by statute or regulation and consultations concerning financial accounting and reporting standards.
-Deloitte did not audit the Company's financial statements for the fiscal year ended December 31, 2019.